mrisher/smtp-sts/reporting.md

 intercept or tamper with mail between hosts who support STARTTLS.
 There are several security risks presented by the existence of this reporting channel:

-  * `Flooding of the Aggregate report URI (rua) endpoint`: An attacker could flood the endpoint and prevent the receiving domain from accepting additional reports.
+  * Flooding of the Aggregate report URI (rua) endpoint: An attacker could flood the endpoint and prevent the receiving domain from accepting additional reports.
 This type of Denial-of-Service attack would limit visibility into STARTTLS failures, leaving the receiving domain blind to an ongoing attack.

-  * `Untrusted content`: An attacker could inject malicious code into the report, opening a vulnerability in the receiving domain.
+  * Untrusted content: An attacker could inject malicious code into the report, opening a vulnerability in the receiving domain.
 Implementers are advised to take precautions against evaluating the contents of the report.

-  * _Report snooping_: An attacker could create a bogus TLSRPT record to receive statistics about a domain the attacker does not own.
-Since an attacker able to poison DNS is already able to receive counts of SMTP connections (and, absent DANE or MTA-STS poolicies, actual SMTP message payloads) today, this does not present a significant new vulnerability.
+  * Report snooping: An attacker could create a bogus TLSRPT record to receive statistics about a domain the attacker does not own.
+Since an attacker able to poison DNS is already able to receive counts of SMTP connections (and, absent DANE or MTA-STS policies, actual SMTP message payloads) today, this does not present a significant new vulnerability.